José Cura: Directing and scenography

 José Cura directed and designed the sets of La Commedia è finita in 2007.

 In May 2008, he produced Un ballo in maschera for the Köln Staatstheater.

 He later followed suit in his production of Samson et Dalila at the Badisches Staatstheater in 2010 (in which he also designed the costumes) as well as La Rondine at the Opéra national de Lorraine and Cavalleria Rusticana and Pagliacci at the Opéra Royal de Wallonie, both in 2012.

 In 2012, he was the first artist to have designed the scenography and costumes as well as directing and conducting an opera.
 This was La Rondine, at the Opéra de Lorraine, in Nancy, France.

 Photography

 In 2008, he published his first photography book Espontáneas (ISBN 3-85881-193-9) followed by an exhibition at the Tuscan Sun Festival in Cortona, Italy.

 Principal recordings

-Cura's discography and filmography covers his main repertoire as well as many concert performances and conducting works.
+Cura's discography and filmography includes opera, concert performances and conducting.

 In 2002 he created Cuibar Phono Video (CPV).
-The same year, CPV released Rachmaninoff’s Symphony No. 2 with Sinfonia Varsovia, which Cura conducted.
-He continues to release his works through his company at present.
+The same year, CPV released Rachmaninoff’s Symphony No. 2 by Sinfonia Varsovia with Cura conducting.
+Since then, his recordings have been on CPV.